chen-hj/chen-hj.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at ETH Zurich, advised by [David Steurer](https://www.dsteurer.org).
+I am a PhD student in the Department of Computer Science at ETH Zurich, advised by [David Steurer](https://www.dsteurer.org).

 I am interested in theoretical computer science, especially algorithms and complexity of problems arising in machine learning and high-dimensional statistics.